EthanMinton/Ethan-Minton-SophDesignLab-Portfolio/docs/Labs/L05/index.md

 <img width="1575" height="31" alt="image" src="https://github.com/user-attachments/assets/1d788780-aef5-4c71-9252-f2742fc3093b" />

+To elaborate on Supports, I selected to use the "Everywhere" setting as I wanted to see how the computer would place them itself.

 Mention deflection in a real-life test. and saw slippage due to the rounded edges of prints.